 Many pieces of everything crackers are spread out on a large lined baking sheet.

-How To Make Them
+How To Make Sourdough Cracker

-With this recipe, there’s room for both error and personalization.
+With this easy recipe, there’s room for both error and personalization.
 As you can see in my pictures, all of the crackers are shaped a bit differently, and that’s okay!
 They’re homemade with love and not from a factory, so don’t beat yourself up if they’re a little mismatched!

-Knead.
+2. Knead.
 Once the dough begins to form, knead it together with your hands until it’s smooth.
 Kids will love using their hands and helping with this part!

 A stack of crackers is placed on a small navy blue plate.